Relja/netvlad/README.md

 See `demo.m` for examples on how to train and test the networks, as explained below.
 We use Tokyo as a runnning example, but all is analogous if you use Pittsburgh (just change the dataset setup and use the appropriate networks).

-The code samples below use the GPU by default, if you want to use the CPU instead (very slow especially for training!), add `'useGPU', true` to the affected function calls (`trainWeakly`, `addPCA`, `serialAllFeats`).
+The code samples below use the GPU by default, if you want to use the CPU instead (very slow especially for training!), add `'useGPU', false` to the affected function calls (`trainWeakly`, `addPCA`, `serialAllFeats`, `computeRepresentation`).

 Note that if something fails (e.g. you are missing a dependency, your GPU runs out of RAM, you manually stop execution, etc), you should make sure to delete the potentially created corrupt files before rerunning the code.
 E.g. if you terminate feature extraction, the output file will be incomplete, so trying to perform testing will fail (files are never recomputed if they exist).